iszczesniak/cpp/callable/index.md

 The capture list describes how to capture variables from the scope of the lambda expression, so that they are available in the body.
-The scope is the fragment of code where variables are accessible: the global scope, the class scope, the function scope, and the block scope.
+The scope is the fragment of code where variables are accessible, which can be the global scope, the class scope, the function scope, and the block scope.

 The capture list can be empty.
 In that case only the parameters of the parameter list are available in the body.
 Example: